hoellin/eg/docs/tutos_perso/git.md

 One can visualize all branches using `git branch`.

-## "Push" the `mkdocs` site
+## "Push" the `mkdocs` site (outdated)

 (Outdated guidelines - better use the custom push scripts now).

-No need to track it at the moment (maybe we will track it when it starts being too heavy for ssh copy to be quick enough).
-Use `rsync` (the best) instead, or `scp` if ever there is a problem with `rsync`.
+(Outdated once again: there is no push script anymore, now we use the `mkdocs gh-deploy` command).

+Better not to track the `site/`folder.
+Use `rsync` to push the `site/` folder to wherever you want it to be (e.g. on the Genotoul server).

 ```bash
 rsync -avz notes_perso/site/ thoellinger@genologin.toulouse.inra.fr:/home/thoellinger/public_html/notes_perso/
 ```

-If there is a problem with `rsync`, first delete all files on genotoul, then:
+In case `rsync` is not working, you can still delete all files on Genotoul and then use `scp`:

 ```bash
 scp -r notes_perso/site/ thoellinger@genologin.toulouse.inra.fr:/home/thoellinger/public_html/notes_perso/